JoeSharp/tech-demos/README.md

 Most of these have been used to setup local development stacks, rather than provide a frame of reference for production ready platforms.

+## rsa-demo
+Provides commands for generating key pairs, custom certificate authorities, signing certs and then encrypting & signing messages for decryption & verification.

+This would be a good pre-requisite for the ssl-demo.

 ## ssl-demo

 This explores how to setup SSL in a spring boot app, but it also provides scripts and examples of setting up nginx.